pivotal/blog/content/post/dotnet-quick-intro.md

   PCF 1.6 brings with it support for .NET.
 Here's how to get started.
 ---

-Cloud Foundry is a great platform for deploying all of your web applications.
-Did you know that now includes many of your .NET apps too?
+Cloud Foundry is a great platform for deploying your web applications.
+As of PCF 1.6, CF supports deploying .NET apps too!

 Let's take a walk through deploying a simple .NET app to your existing Cloud Foundry.